Does your child seem sad or down?

 If your feeling stressed out or concerned about the unfavorable changes you have observed in your child, we can help.
 Many parents have encountered a lot of these changes and have expressed a need for getting counseling for their child.
 There is hope and healing in addressing your concerns with your child.
-As counselors, we have training, compassion, empathy, and a calling to help your child, you and your family through tough and difficult times in your lives.
+As counselors, we have training, compassion, empathy, and a calling to help your child.
 Providing therapy for your child, for you as a parent, for your family is what we do.
 You are not alone.

 You may have doubts about ways to help your child.
 That’s okay.
 Let’s look at some ways to clear up these doubts and shed some light on how you can engage and help your child.